Sakshee5/Deepseek-Censorship-Removal/README.md

 3. **Dataset Generation (`dataset_gen.py`, `llm_judge.py`)**
    - Generated a list of censored topics using GPT-4
-   - Generated Q-A Pairs using Llama 3.2 based on the above topics
+   - Generated Q-A Pairs using Google Gemini based on the above topics
    - Evaluated the responses on metrics like factual accuracy, completeness, bias assessment and refined the dataset with mistral.

 ## Setup and Installation